christosmil/digital-modulation/README.md

 # Digital Modulation
 This repo contains a short informal paper on digital modulation (in Greek).
-The repo also includes the source code of MATLAB files for generating the graphics for each modulation, and the overleaf project with the LaTeX source code which can be compailed to the paper.
+The repo also includes the source code of MATLAB files for generating the graphics for each modulation, and the overleaf project with the LaTeX source code which can be compiled to the paper.

 ## Paper License
 The paper is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).